gradle/gradle/CONTRIBUTING.md

 * Create unit tests using [Spock](https://spockframework.org/spock/docs/2.0/index.html) for new classes or methods that you introduce.
 * Create integration tests that exercise a Gradle build for the bug/feature.
 * Annotate tests that correspond to a bug on GitHub (`@Issue("https://github.com/gradle/gradle/issues/2622")`).
 * Add documentation to the User Manual and DSL Reference (under [platforms/documentation/docs/src/docs](platforms/documentation/docs/src/docs/)).
-You can generate docs by running `./gradlew :docs:docs`.
 * For new features, the feature should be mentioned in the [Release Notes](platforms/documentation/docs/src/docs/release/notes.md).

 Your code needs to run on [all versions of Java that Gradle supports](platforms/documentation/docs/src/docs/userguide/releases/compatibility.adoc) and across all supported operating systems (macOS, Windows, Linux).
 The [Gradle CI system](http://builds.gradle.org/) will verify this, but here are some pointers that will avoid surprises: